daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have.

-#### The user must be able to configure embedded audio playback to skip content marked as skippable.
+#### The user must be able to configure embedded audio playback to skip content marked as skippable

 The user must be able to set preferences that cause embedded audio playback to skip over content defined as skippable, such as footnotes or